American Pika: Profile and Information

 Characteristics

 American pikas, known as little Chief hares in the 19th century, have a small, round ovate body.
-Their body lengths are between 6.4 and 8.5 in (162 and 216 mm).
+Their body lengths are 6.4 and 8.5 inches (162 and 216 mm).

 Their hind feet range from 25 – 35 mm (1 – 1½ in).
 Generally, they weigh around 6.0 oz (170 g).
 Body size may differ between populations.
 Males are fairly larger than females in populations with sexual dimorphism.